coguardio/coguard-cli/README_PYPI.md

 coguard cloud [scan] {aws, azure, gcp}
 ```

-The extraction may take a couple of minutes, depending on your
+The extraction time may vary.
+Depending on the complexity of the configuration and
-internet speed.
+speed of your internet connection.
+CoGuard will timeout after 120 minutes.

 ### <a id="general-scan"></a>General scan